blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 - Tap the enclosure rhythmically against a surface at ~10 Hz (not perfectly on beat — vary the interval slightly to mimic engine combustion irregularity).
 The CV should drop below 0.40 and the classifier should output `ST_RUNNING`.
 - Shake the enclosure sharply then randomly (slap → pause → slap → pause).
 This models road bounce: high CV, `ST_TRANSPORT`.

+**Tuning the classifier on your equipment.** If the classifier misfires at default thresholds (false RUNNING on transport, or failure to detect idle):

+1. Tap the enclosure in the three states and note the RMS and CV values printed on the serial monitor.
+2. If **idle is triggering as RUNNING**, raise `vib_run_mg` slightly (try 18.0 or 20.0).
+This raises the activity floor.
+3. If **transport is triggering as RUNNING**, lower `vib_cv_max` (try 0.35 or 0.30).
+This tightens the "engine-like vibration" criterion.
+4. If **engine start is missed entirely**, lower `vib_run_mg` (try 12.0 or 10.0) or raise `vib_cv_max` (try 0.45).

-If the classifier misfires at default thresholds, adjust `vib_run_mg` and `vib_cv_max` via Notehub environment variables and confirm the new values appear in the serial output on the next wake.
+Update the environment variables in Notehub (**Fleet → Environment**), and the device will pull the new thresholds on the next inbound sync (~8 hours by default, or immediately if you trigger a manual sync in Notehub).
+Confirm the new values appear in the serial output on the next wake — the firmware logs `[ENV] vib_run_mg=X.X vib_cv_max=Y.YY`.
+Iterate with live equipment until classification is reliable for your specific engine type and chassis.

 **Power validation with Mojo.** The [Mojo](https://dev.blues.io/datasheets/mojo-datasheet/) reports cumulative mAh over its Qwiic link.
 For bench measurements, Mojo replaces the normal battery feed: **leave the LiPo JST unplugged** and power the carrier's `VBAT` pad exclusively through the Mojo — bench supply (or the LiPo with its JST lead brought out directly) → Mojo `BAT` input → Mojo `LOAD` output → Notecarrier CX `VBAT` pad. **Also disconnect the solar panel** — the Notecarrier CX's solar charger input is a separate rail; leaving it connected during bench testing means solar current offsets the load draw, understating actual consumption and making the measurement non-repeatable across different light conditions.
 With both the LiPo JST and solar panel disconnected and power flowing exclusively through the Mojo, all load current passes through the Mojo's coulomb counter and the measurement reflects the true whole-device draw.